Gandi/gandi.cli/README.md

 ##### Update many records quickly

-You can use `gandi record list example.com --format text > file.zone` to extract your zone records in a file, then edit it and use `gandi record update example.com -f file.zone` to update the entire zone file easily.
+    $ gandi record list example.com --format text > file.zone

+You can use this command to extract your zone records in a file, then edit it and use `gandi record update example.com -f file.zone` to update the entire zone file easily.

 ##### Delete records